rubyonjets/jets/docs/_reference/jets-build.md

 ## Description

-Builds and prepares project for AWS Lambda.
+Builds and packages project for AWS Lambda.

 Generates a node shim and bundles a Linux Ruby in the bundled folder.
 Creates a zip file to be uploaded to Lambda for each handler.
 This allows you to build the project and inspect the zip file that gets deployed to AWS Lambda.